 You know how we hate repetitive documentation with our patients?
 Like a lot?

-Full pay package breakdowns (when not really needed) is like documentation for recruiters!
+Full pay package breakdowns (when not really needed) are like documentation for recruiters!

 To be clear: Requesting a full pay package is good.
-But providing this info takes even the best recruiters time and effort (usually around 10 minutes per full pay package).
+But providing this info takes even the best recruiters’ time and effort (usually around 10 minutes per full pay package).
 A full pay package includes 10 or more items.
-When you think about the fact that good recruiters might have 30-125 other travel nurses they are working with, those 10 minutes add up fast if you are not actually interested in that job.
+When you think about the fact that good recruiters might have 30-125 other travel SLPs, OTs, and PTs they are working with.
+Those 10 minutes add up fast if you are not actually interested in that job.

 So before you request this detailed info from your recruiter, ask yourself this about the job your recruiter just told you about: Am I just curious about jobs like this one -or- am I totally 100% serious about this job?
 (Hint: there’s no wrong answer, just two different courses of action.)